 This program is designed for individuals who desire a master's degree and a State of Alabama Class A teaching certificate and who have a bachelor's degree in a non-education area.
-In addition to regular admission requirements, the student must meet specific course content requirements and have a degree posted grade point average of 2.75.
-Students must successfully complete all sections of the Praxis Core Academic Skills for Educators Test before being admitted into programs leading to initial certification.
-The individual must complete a minimum of 40-52 semester hours of graduate work (depending upon the program plan) with at least six (6) semester hours of the program being a full-time internship, successfully complete the appropriate PRAXIS II content test(s), and maintain a 3.25 GPA in their program area and a 3.25 GPA on all graduate course work taken and used to meet the requirements on the approved program checklist for Alabama State Board of Education educator preparation programs.
+In addition to regular admission requirements, the student must meet specific course content requirements and have a degree posted grade point average of 2.5.
+Theindividual must complete a minimum of 36-48 semester hours of graduate work (depending upon the program plan) with at least six (6) semester hours of the program being a full-time internship, successfully complete the appropriate PRAXIS II content test(s), and maintain a 3.25 GPA in their program area and a 3.25 GPA on all graduate course work taken and used to meet the requirements on the approved program checklist for Alabama State Board of Education educator preparation programs.